 If a horse has had a sarcoid before they are likely to get more in the future.
 The more sarcoids a horse has at any one time the more it will develop so prompt treatment of each new lesion is recommended.

-A lot of scientific research is been devoted to investigating the sarcoid.
+A lot of scientific research has been devoted to investigating the sarcoid.
 This is because it is a disease that affects many horses and can impact on their welfare and performance.

 How Do Sarcoids Affect Horses?

-This can include low blood proteins, and anaemia (low red cell counts).
-The effects may be so severe that the horse must be destroyed on humane grounds.
+- This can include low blood proteins, and anaemia (low red cell counts).
+The effects may be so severe that the horse may have to be destroyed on humane grounds

 Areas Commonly Affected by Sarcoids